 In making your decision on whether to invest in our securities, you should take into account not only the backgrounds of the members of our management team, but also the special risks we face as a blank check company and the fact that this offering is not being conducted in compliance with Rule 419 promulgated under the Securities Act.
 You will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.
 You should carefully consider these and the other risks set forth in the section below entitled "Risk Factors".

+Securities offered:

+40,000,000 units (or 46,000,000 units if the underwriters' over-allotment

-Securities offered: 40,000,000 units (or 46,000,000 units if the underwriters' over-allotment option is exercised in full), at \$10.00 per unit, each unit consisting of: • one Class A ordinary share; and
+40,000,000 units (or 46,000,000 units if the underwriters' over-allotment option is exercised in full), at \$10.00 per unit, each unit consisting of:

-• one-third of one redeemable warrant.
+- · one Class A ordinary share; and - · one-third of one redeemable warrant.

-Units: " .U"
+NYSE symbols: Units: " .U'